Feature

 How to Reuse 80% of Your Water and Reduce Pollution in Bocas del Toro

-On an island that experiences droughts and unreliable public water service, August Wastewater Treatment Plants are a game-changer.
+On an island that experiences droughts and historically unreliable public water service, August Wastewater Treatment Plants are a game-changer.
+And if you love the ocean and want to do your part to protect local ecosystems, it's a no-brainer.

-The advanced eco-friendly and resource-conserving technology was developed by the Lithuanian company August and has been implemented all over Europe since 1998.
-Today these Wastewater Treatment Plants are available in Panama, via August’s Latin American branch, Eco Vision Group (EVG).
-The same Wastewater Treatment Plants have already been successfully implemented in homes, hotels and other commercial establishments around Panama.
+The technology was developed by the Lithuanian company August and has been implemented all over Europe since 1998.
+Today, these Wastewater Treatment Plants are available in Panama, via August’s Latin American branch, Eco Vision Group (EVG).
+The company has already been successfully implemented many units in homes, hotels and other commercial establishments in Panama since 2022.

 How It Works